mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Ability to log in via social media.
 * Add side advertisement in product page.
 * Add special offers in product page.
-* Add ability to pay via paypal and other payment methods.
+* Add ability to pay via PayPal and other payment methods.
 * Add the star rating to reviews to enable the automatic update of product's rating when a customer adds a review.